jermanuts/GpgFrontend-Manual/src/content/docs/guides/generate-key.md

 (some systems have a password manager to automate this process).

 However, you can also check the "Do not set password" checkbox to skip setting a protection password for the primary key.
-But this is not recommended due to security concerns.
+But this is not recommended for security reasons.

 ### Usage